csplib/csplib/HOWTO.md

 It is quite a lot of steps isn't it?
 Thankfully these are transferrable skills, most open source software projects use a similar setup.
-Once you are familiar with the workflow you can contribute other projects too!
+Once you are familiar with the workflow you can contribute to other projects too!

 Happy hacking!